rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/odo-rancher-desktop.md

 </details>

-The `express-sample` application can now be accessed by the local port (127.0.0.1:2001) created by `odo dev`.
+The `express-sample` application can now be accessed by the local port (127.0.0.1:20001) created by `odo dev`.
+As an example, you can make a text change to the `index.jade` file in the *views* folder to see a real-time update to the application.

 ## Example: `odo deploy`

-1. Be sure to be logged into the container registry necessary to push the application to, and set your container image build arguments to be the same as your container architecture using the [`ODO_IMAGE_BUILD_ARGS`](https://odo.dev/docs/overview/configure/#environment-variables-controlling-odo-behavior:~:text=ODO_IMAGE_BUILD_ARGS) environment variable:
+1. Be sure to be logged into the Docker container registry to push the application to, and set your container image build arguments to be the same as your container architecture using the [`ODO_IMAGE_BUILD_ARGS`](https://odo.dev/docs/overview/configure/#environment-variables-controlling-odo-behavior:~:text=ODO_IMAGE_BUILD_ARGS) environment variable:

 <Tabs>
 <TabItem value="AMD64">